Font Size: A A A

-The American Cancer Society now recommends adults start screening for colorectal cancer at age 45 up until age 75.
+The American Cancer Society recommends adults start screening for colorectal cancer at age 45 up until age 75.

-(it’s OK if you missed the date, now is a great time to start!)
+(It’s OK if you missed the date, now is a great time to start!)

-At-Home Screening vs Colonoscopy
+Colonoscopy vs At-Home Screening

 There are two kinds of at-home tests, fecal immunochemical (FIT) and FIT-fecal DNA.
 A FIT test looks for blood in the poop, and a FIT-fecal DNA test will also find altered DNA.